 Moreover, our expertise and leadership in construction of the infrastructure upon which economies are built is well established.
-Examples of our work include hydro projects in British Columbia, highways in Alberta and Saskatchewan, and water treatment plants, hospitals and schools in Ontario.
+Examples of our work include hydro projects, highways, water treatment plants, hospitals, and schools all across Canada.

 On a level playing field, our members can compete and win.
 When it comes to the skills that will be in demand, we have shown that our member companies and their progressive model can lead the industry.